withastro/astro/packages/astro/test/fixtures/content-collection-references/src/content/blog/related-2.md

 ---
-title: Related post
+title: Related post 2
 banner: welcome
-author: ben
+author: ben-holmes
 ---

-# Related post
+# Related post 2

 This is related to the welcome post.